upperlinecode/flask-and-MongoDB/readme.md

 I've been scouring the web for good resources on connecting a Flask application to Firebase, and I'm telling you, it's slim pickings.
 In this post (or series of posts, if this gets too long), I'm going to show you how to build out a fully functioning CRUD application using Firebase.
 You could do this much more easily using Django or a more robust framework, but what's the fun in that?
 I love the fact that Flask is such a lightweight framework and that it's so open and flexible.

-The project we're going to be building out is an **community event event board**- a place where users (who are logged in) can post events for their neighbors.
+The project we're going to be building out is a **community event event board**- a place where users (who are logged in) can post events for their neighbors.
 Think of it as the digital version one of those coffee shop bulletin boards where folks can see what is happening in their neighborhood.

 Note: We're assuming some knowledge of Flask already since we're not starting from scratch.
 You should be able to create a basic app using routes, jinja2 templates, forms, and static files.